 Position Status: Full-time, Salaried, Exempt

-Location: Region in which they are servicing
+Location: Region in which they are servicing (Northeast, and Midwest)

 The ESOP Association (TEA) is the leading national trade and professional association representing employee-owned companies and the professionals who provide services to those companies (such as attorneys, accountants, financial advisors, trustees).
 With a national headquarters based in Washington, DC, TEA currently maintains 18 state or regional Chapters divided into four main geographic regions.
-Between 3 and 5 chapters will constitute a region.
+Between 3 and 5 chapters constitute a region.
 Each region is supported by a Chapter Executive (CE), and the entire chapter program is supported by the National Chapter Development Officer (CDO), to whom the CE’s will directly report.

 Chapter Meetings & Conferences

-Liaise with the hotel and vendors on behalf of the Chapters to ensure all our expectations for the programs, room blocks, food and beverage, or other services are met;
+Liaise with the hotel and vendors on behalf of the Chapters to ensure all our expectations for the programs, room blocks, food and beverage, or other services are met.

-Ensure all supplies and materials required to handle conference and meeting tasks are available in a timely manner; know association rules and regulations and implement them as needed;
+Ensure all supplies and materials required to handle conference and meeting tasks are available in a timely manner; know association rules and regulations and implement them as needed.

-Drives decisions and action against deadlines and a calendar;
+Drives decisions and action against deadlines and a calendar.

-Utilize TEA AMS (Fonteva) to generate Chapter event registration and e-commerce;
+Utilize TEA AMS (Fonteva) to generate Chapter event registration and e-commerce.

 Tracks and generates conference and meeting attendance and financial reports.